Shubham191911/Best-Ad-by-CTR/README.md

-# Movie-Recommendation-System
+# Best-Ad-by-CTR
-Using IMDB dataset to recommend movies using collaborative filtering
+Using Thompson Sampling to find the best ad as fast as possible and use it exclusively